Ukrainian forces strike key bridge in Russian-occupied south

 The Ukrainian attacks on the bridge in Kherson come as the bulk of the Russian forces are stuck in the fighting in Ukraine's eastern industrial heartland of Donbas where they have made slow gains facing fierce Ukrainian resistance.

-Russia’s ground advance has slowed, in part because Ukraine is using more effective U.S. weapons and in part because of what Russian President Vladimir Putin has called an “operational pause.”
-Russia has been focusing more on aerial bombardment using long-range missiles.

-Ukrainian officials voiced hope that Kyiv could drain the Russian military resources in the fight for Donbas and then launch a counteroffensive to reclaim control of the Kherson region and parts of the Zaporizhzhia region that the Russians seized early in the war.
+Russia has been focusing more on aerial bombardment using long-range missiles, hitting targets across all parts of Ukraine and in the process killing hundreds of civilians.

-With indications that Ukraine is planning counterattacks to retake occupied areas, the Russian military in recent weeks has targeted the Black Sea port of Odesa and parts of southern Ukraine where its troops captured cities earlier in the war.
+With indications that Ukraine is planning counterattacks to try to retake occupied areas in Kherson and part of the Zaporizhzhia region, the Russian military in recent weeks has targeted the key Black Sea port of Odesa and parts of southern Ukraine.

-Kherson — site of a major ship-building industry at the confluence of the Dnieper River and the Black Sea near Russian-annexed Crimea — is one of several areas a U.S. government spokesman said Russia is trying to annex.
-Following months of local rumors and announcements about a Russian referendum, White House national security council spokesman John Kirby said Tuesday that U.S. intelligence officials have amassed “ample” new evidence that Russia is looking formally to annex additional Ukraine territory and could hold a “sham” public vote as soon as September.
-Russia is eyeing Kherson as well as the entirety of the Luhansk and Donetsk oblasts.

-Kirby also said the White House is expected to announce more military aid for Ukraine later this week.
-The aid is expected to include more HIMARS systems, a critical weapon Ukrainian forces have been using with success in their fight to repel Russian troops.

-While pressing their offensive in the Donbas, Russian forces also pummeled wide areas in the east and elsewhere across Ukraine with missile strikes and artillery barrages.

-Ukraine's presidential office said that at least 13 civilians were killed and a further 40 wounded by the Russian shelling across the country.
+Ukraine's presidential office said at least 13 civilians were killed and a further 40 wounded by the Russian shelling across the country in a 24-hour period.

-At least five of the deaths were in the Donetsk region of the Donbas.

-“There is no safe place left in the region,” Donetsk Gov. Pavlo Kyrylenko said in televised remarks.
-“Residents should evacuate while they still can.”
+On Wednesday, at least three more people died when Russia shelled the northeastern city of Kharkiv with “Hurricane” salvo rocket systems, authorities said.
+The victims were a 69-year-old man and his wife and a 13-year-old boy who were waiting at a bus stop.
+The boy’s 15-year-old sister was injured according to the Kharkiv Regional Prosecutor’s Office.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine